Switching Pro to Advanced is always rewarding. Your skills and ROI will rise simultaneously. Tell us who does want this?

 Fact: the price of a gallon of ink for an inkjet printer is $4000.

-Fact: The actual term of Dye-Sublimation is: “Dye-Diffusion.”
+Fact: The actual term for Dye-Sublimation is: “Dye-Diffusion.”

 Likewise the advantages, it has some disadvantages.
 People shared a lot of drawbacks of these printers.